 2) Vinegar: Vinegar is a great disinfectant.
 Wipe the board down with white vinegar after each use.
 Vinegar is effective against harmful things such as; E. coli, Salmonella, and Staphylococcus.

-4) Lemons: Lemons will not only help sanatize a board, but will also get rid of any odors from cutting onions, garlic, raw meats or fish on your board.
+4) Lemons: Lemons will not only help sanitize a board but will also get rid of any odors from cutting onions, garlic, raw meats, or fish on your board.
 Simply rub a cut lemon all over your board, then wipe down with a wet rag or sponge.
 (Lemon juice from a bottle is a good substitute).

 5) Salt Paste: For a deep cleaning, you can make a paste by mixing salt and lemon juice.
 You can also make a great cleaning paste by mixing 1 tablespoon of baking soda, salt & water.
 Scrub your board down with either paste mix and then rinse the board thoroughly with warm water.

-6 Bleach: You can use a diluted solution of bleach to clean butcher blocks or counter top cutting boards.
+6) Bleach: You can use a diluted solution of bleach to clean butcher blocks or counter top cutting boards.
 1 teaspoon of bleach, with 1 liter of water.
-Dip a bruch in the solution and scrub down your board.
+Scrub down your board.
 Again, clean the board with a wet rag or sponge afterwards, then buff dry with a clean cloth.

 Question: Is there anything else I can do to protect and maintain my custom cutting board?